Will AI Replace...

 -

-Log analysis and pattern recognition for troubleshooting
+Log analysis and troubleshooting scripts

 high